MohamedBassem/servgo/README.md

 I decided to write this very simple HTTP server from scratch without using any external packages or the core http library just to learn Go.

 ### Installation
+The server doesn't need any external packages, just `go get` this repo and you are ready to go.
 ```bash
 go get github.com/MohamedBassem/goserve
 ```